pronovic/apologies-server/README.md

 Developer documentation is found in [DEVELOPER.md](DEVELOPER.md).
 See that file for notes about how the code is structured, how to set up a development environment, etc.

-_Note_: This library is alpha quality.
-It is under active development and the interface can be expected to change over time.
+The API and event model are discussed in [API.md](notes/API.md).
+See that files for information about scheduled jobs, all messages in the public API, and what you can expect when each event is triggered.

+There is a quick'n'dirty websocket client demo implemented in [demo.py](src/apologiesserver/demo.py).
+See [DEVELOPER.md](DEVELOPER.md) for notes about how to run it.

 _Note:_ At present, the Apologies Server runs as a single stateful process that maintains game state in memory.
 It cannot be horizontally scaled, and there is no option for an external data store.
-Further, there is no support for authentication or authorization.
-These features will eventually be layered into the system in an incremental fashion.
+There is also only limited support for authentication and authorization - basically, any player can register any available handle.
+We do enforce resource limits (open connections, registered users, in-progress games) to limit the amount of damage abusive clients can do.